 How often: Once a year by a licensed ophthalmologist or optometrist

 Nerve damage, poor blood flow, and infections due to diabetes can cause foot problems.
-Nerve damage can lead to a loss of feeling in the feet.
+Nerve damage can lead to a loss of feeling in the feet, putting you at risk for injuries and falls.
 Or it can cause ulcers to develop.
 Poor circulation can mean that sores or infections heal slowly.
 If these problems aren’t treated right away, they can lead to serious infection or amputation.
 At every healthcare provider visit, have your feet checked for sores.
-In addition, you should have a more comprehensive foot exam so that your provider can check the feeling and circulation in your feet.
+In addition, you should check your feet every night for redness, injuries, or blisters.
+And you should have a full foot exam each year.
+Your provider should check the integrity of your skin, the status of your toe nails, and the feeling and circulation in your feet.

 Diabetes can damage the kidneys and over time cause kidney failure.
 Various tests can help find kidney problems before they become severe.
 One test checks for a protein called microalbumin in the urine, an early sign of kidney disease.
 Another test checks for creatinine in the blood, a waste product that builds up when the kidneys aren’t working correctly.